 Now, comes the connecting part.
 Go to your VPN Settings and there you will get your added VPN connection.
 Tap to connect it and enter your Username and Password, which you will get after paying your VPN Provider.
 You will see a small Key like icon on the Top, which means you are now safe, secure and anonymous in the digital world.
 You can disconnect your VPN by going to the same area with VPN settings and tapping on your connected VPN Connection.

-How to Connect to L2TP VPN on Your Android
+How to Connect to L2TP VPN Android

 Adding L2TP is again very easy, nothing science in it.
 Here are the simple steps,